FarshidNazemi/Supplementary-Files-for-Eco-inspired-Framework/README.md

      jupyter notebook
      ```
    - Open the `Source code.ipynb` file in Jupyter Notebook.
-   - Execute the cells to reproduce the network analysis, tradeoff calculations, and detailed calculations.
+   - Execute the cells to reproduce the network analysis.
 The notebook reads the required data from the CSV files in the `data` folder.

 ### Dependencies